vapatel339/vapatel339/README.md

 </p>

 ## About Me
-- 🌱 I’m a senior at Clemson University majoring in Computer Science with a minor in Cybersecurity.
+- ⚡ I have a Bachelor's Degree in Computer Science with minor in Cybersecurity from Clemson University
-- ⚡ BTW, I will be graduating in December 2023.
 ---

 <div align="center">